kickstarter/telekinesis/README.md

 The DistributedConsumer is a wrapper around Amazon's [Kinesis Client Library (KCL)](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-app.html#kinesis-record-processor-overview-kcl).
 Each DistributedConsumer is part of a group of consumers (an "application") that runs on one or more machines.
 Each consumer gets labelled with a unique id (more on that later) and attempts to distribute work evenly between all consumers that are part of the same application.
-The KCL uses DynamoDB to do all of this coordination and work sharing.
+Each consumer can checkpoint its progress per-shard, and if passes that shard off for any reason, the new clients handling each shard will pick up at the last available checkpoint.
+The KCL uses DynamoDB to do all of this coordination, work sharing, and checkpointing.

 To actually get at the data you're consuming with this client, create a [record processor](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-implementation-app-java.html#kinesis-record-processor-implementation-interface-java).